6 steps to drive employee engagement through intranet personas

 Above all, personas are not top-down creations.
 They are of the people, by the people, for the people.
-This means that even if a manager or higher level leader is creating personas to use on a team’s intranet, they need to put the persona in the shoes of everyone else on the team.
+This means that even if a manager or higher-level leader is creating personas to use on a team’s intranet, they need to put the persona in the shoes of everyone else on the team.

 Don’t use jargon-heavy business language and acronyms, and steer clear of complex technical language.
 If the average user on a team won’t find a piece of content useful or interesting, then neither will the persona.

-Personas are a tool to push team dialogue in a direction that encourages productivity and effectiveness, but in order to actually build employee engagement, that push has to be on the team’s terms.
+Personas are a tool to push team dialogue in a direction that encourages productivity and effectiveness, but to build employee engagement, that push has to be on the team’s terms.
 Everyone knows that personas are constructed characters, but a good persona will allow people to forget that they aren’t real.

 3) What are the ingredients of an effective persona?

-A persona is much like a character built by an author or screen writer.
+A persona is much like a character built by an author or screenwriter.
 Their backstory may be extensive – including details about family, personal desires, and whatever else makes them tick – even if this isn’t explicitly stated in the persona’s intranet presence.
-More important to articulate are the persona’s characteristics, needs and concerns within the office.
+More important to articulate are the persona’s characteristics, needs, and concerns within the office.
 Consider items like the persona’s roles and goals, daily tasks performed, what motivates them, and what frustrations they experience at work.
 These should all come from real life, of course.
 Talk to team members through interviews, polls, using your personal observations and any other methods of gleaning their lived experiences at work.

 Add some personality too!
-Give your personas a name, like Molly, the Customer Service Manager or Sam, the Call Center Support Agent.
+Give your personas a name, like Molly, the Customer Service Manager, or Sam, the Call Center Support Agent.
 Bring them to life, get them involved and the rest of their team are likely to get involved as well.

 4) Keeping personas employee-centric

 This may seem obvious but can’t be repeated enough; the point of utilizing personas is to target the end users of your intranet.
-As you move forward in creating and using a persona there are infinite points at which you may get creative and possibly sidetracked by thinking of content you personally would like to see on your intranet.
+As you move forward in creating and using a persona there are infinite points at which you may get creative and possibly sidetracked by thinking of content you would like to see on your intranet.
 Remember that while creativity is great and your team ultimately shares the same long-term goals, it’s paramount to stay in the headspace of the user.
 Your daily goals may differ drastically from those of everyone else on your team, especially if you’re a manager or someone else in a leadership position.
-In order to encourage employee engagement, remember that personas are ultimately for… well, the employees!
+To encourage employee engagement, remember that personas are ultimately for… well, the employees!

 5) Start engaging

 What kind of content can your persona deliver that will get your employees engaged?
 Bite-sized blogs on helpful topics are a great starting point.
 Do you work for a marketing team?
 Post the top five ways to use Twitter lists in your social media marketing strategy or an article on what to look for on Google Analytics.
 Choose topics that the team will find both helpful and fun.
-Polls, surveys and quizzes are also effective.
+Polls, surveys, and quizzes are also effective.
 They don’t even have to be directly related to work.
-Throw a poll on the team’s favorite places to go for after work social outings into the mix.
+Throw a poll on the team’s favorite places to go for after-work social outings into the mix.
 The more they get involved, the more engaged they will be and the more you’ll know about your team.

 6) Don’t stop there